open-telemetry/opentelemetry-specification/specification/data-messaging.md

 Note that one or multiple Spans with `messaging.operation` = `process` may often be the children of a Span with `messaging.operation` = `receive`.
 Even though in that case one might think that the span kind is `INTERNAL`, that kind MUST NOT be used.
 Instead span kind should be set to either `CONSUMER` or `SERVER` according to the rules defined above.

+### Attributes specific to certain messaging systems

+#### RabbitMQ

+In RabbitMQ, the destination is defined by an _exchange_ and a _routing key_.
+`messaging.destination` MUST be set to the name of the exchange.
+This will be an empty string if the default exchange is used.
+The routing key MUST be provided to the attribute `messaging.rabbitmq.routing_key`, unless it is empty.